johnston9/MS3-Shot-Caller/README.md

 6. Type git clone, and then paste the URL copied above.
 7. Press enter and a local clone will be created.

+  - The requirements.txt contains all tools to be installed to run the app.
+These are
+  will contain Flask-PyMongo, dnspython and Flask and it's dependencies.
+Heroku will need these to run the app.

+  - The Procfile tells Heroku what language the app is using.

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

-### Further step required in the terminal
+### Further step required
-(some steps will have been completed in "Making a Local Clone", marked *,
-     but are shown here for clarification)

-In the terminal use the following commands:

-##### 1. pip3 install Flask
-- Create the Flask app

-##### 2. touch app.py*
-- app.py is where the python logic to run the app is written.
+Some file containing sensitive variables will not have been pushed to Github so it will be necessary to create them.

-##### 3. touch gitignore
+##### gitignore
 - gitignore is used to store sensitive variables and keys that do not get sent to github.
   Type pycach.py and env.py in the gitignore file.

-##### 4. touch env.py
+##### env.py
-- As this file is not sent to Github it needs to be created.
-  In env.py set the app's environment variables and keys needed during development.
+- In env.py set the app's environment variables and keys needed during development.
   These will later be set in Heroku.